 They were her favourite too.
 There constant humming was like a background music floating on cool summer breeze in those hot afternoons.
 Hues of different blues and greens flashing with their swift neck movement always fascinated her.
 One day, she decided to paint them.
 Made hundreds of the sketches; of their keen eyes and sharp beaks, their ballerina poses of chase and lovemaking…span of their wings in a clear blue sky, whatever her eyes could captrure.

 Then she put the first draft of her painting in front of her teacher.
 He was pleased.
 She could tell with the positive nod of his head.

 “These Japanese artist they devote their entire life to one subject only.
 They observe them closely , accumulate the subject in their psyche first, only then they could produce a masterpiece.
 One famous artist observed hen and cocks so keenly and constantly that he even started to walk like a hen and a cock.
 But he did not mind.
 He was the ‘master-supremo’ on the subject, nobody could paint them like him.”

 He told her all that in one breath, while seeing her sketches.

-Even the imagination of walking like a pigeon was compelling her to laugh aloud, but seeing the teacher’s stern poker face, she somehow controlled herself and choked on her own giggle in the process.
+Even the imagination of walking like a pigeon was too much.
+Imagining herself walking and running like them was compelling her to laugh aloud, but seeing the teacher’s stern poker face, she somehow controlled herself and choked on her own giggle in the process.

 He was a strict and a skilled art teacher and she a keen and talented student.
 It was three months now, since she started this painting .
 Every detail was coming up to her satisfaction.
 Five pigeons roaming happily, and mother pigeon watching over them; her painting was beautiful.

-It was in this wash and tempera technique, which she was using for the first time.
+It was in the wash and tempera technique, which she was using for the first time.